dnw2022/k8s-certs/README.md

 | xxx-wildcard-tls                | True  | xxx-wildcard-tls                | 5s |
 ```

-if there is alreadu a secret for the certificate nothing will be done
+if there is alreadu a secret for the certificate nothing will be done.

 but if you delete the secret: